 P.S.
 Do you think Dustin might qualify for a Presidential Pardon ( he actually ran in an Irish presidential election and, because one had to have a first and family name on the ballot, used the surname Hoffman!)

-If you enjoy reading our blogs about Ireland and things Irish, imagine what it would be like listening to similar tales (some of them even true).
+If you enjoy reading about Ireland and things Irish, imagine what it would be like listening to similar tales (some of them even true) on your dream Ireland trip.
 All while soaking up the scenery and atmosphere of Ireland and her people.